nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-* `list_task` shows all the todos and notes that the user has written for together in one window.
+* `list_task` shows all the todos and notes that the user has written all together in one window.
-* If there are no todo and note at the moment, `No task (todo and note) at the moment` will be shown.
+* If there are no todo and note at the moment, `No task (todo and note) at the moment` will be shown in the result dialog.
-* If there is either no todo or note, it will show `No todo at the moment` or `No note at the moment` respectively.
-The other list will be displayed normally.

 ### Search for a task (todo and notes) : `find_task`